ThisisRDSharma/Siddu-/README.md

 In the stress testing framework, model performance is evaluated over different time periods using AUC as a benchmark.
 The baseline AUC represents optimal model performance, while 10% and 20% degradation thresholds simulate varying levels of economic stress.
 These thresholds provide insight into the model’s resilience under different stress scenarios.

+The bank has established ROC-AUC of 0.5 as a critical threshold in its model monitoring framework.
+Models falling below 0.5 are flagged with "red" status, as they demonstrate performance equivalent to random classification.
+Based on the bank's historical monitoring practices, such models indicate inadequate discriminatory power, making them unsuitable for the bank's applications where reliable prediction capability is essential.
+Acceptable Performance Threshold (Green Status):
+In alignment with the bank's empirical monitoring standards, ROC-AUC above 0.6 is established as the "green" threshold indicating acceptable model performance.
+This benchmark, validated through the bank's historical performance tracking, demonstrates that the model achieves 20% better discrimination than random chance.
+The bank consistently applies this threshold in its performance monitoring framework, as it represents a proven standard for reliable predictive capability across its applications.